-Flu shot: How does it work?
+Flu Vaccines : How does it work ?

-The flu shot can save lives by protecting you if you are exposed to the virus, preventing you from getting sick with the virus, and protecting people close to you because you are less likely to spread the virus.
+The flu vaccines can save lives by protecting you if you are exposed to the virus, preventing you from getting sick with the virus, and protecting people close to you because you are less likely to spread the virus.
 It is safe and effective.

 Click the questions below to learn more about the flu shot.

-We recommend that everyone 6 months and older get vaccinated for the flu.
+- We recommend that everyone 6 months and older get vaccinated for the flu.

-Anyone can get the flu, and it can be serious.
+- Anyone can get the flu, and it can be serious.

-People at higher risk include:
+- People at higher risk include:

-Elders (75 years and up)
+- Elders (75 years and up)

-People who are immunocompromised (ex: cancer, HIV, or on a treatment that weakens their immune system such as corticosteroids of treatments for auto-immune disease)
+- People who are immunocompromised (ex: cancer, HIV, or on a treatment that weakens their immune system such as corticosteroids of treatments for auto-immune disease)

-People with a chronic disease (such as diabetes, heart condition, lung condition, kidney disease, liver disease, hypertension, cancer or asthma)
+- People with a chronic disease (such as diabetes, heart condition, lung condition, kidney disease, liver disease, hypertension, cancer or asthma)

-Children under 6 months old because they cannot be vaccinated themselves, instead, family members should be vaccinated to protect them
+- Children under 6 months old because they cannot be vaccinated themselves, instead, family members should be vaccinated to protect them

-Pregnant women in their 2nd and 3rd trimester (and pregnant women who have a chronic disease are at higher risk as of their 1st trimester)
+- Pregnant women in their 2nd and 3rd trimester (and pregnant women who have a chronic disease are at higher risk as of their 1st trimester)

-Vaccination is strongly recommended to close contacts of the at-risk groups of people mentioned above (health care workers and people living with people who are at higher-risk) .
+- Vaccination is strongly recommended to close contacts of the at-risk groups of people mentioned above (health care workers and people living with people who are at higher risk) .

-The only people that should not get the vaccine are anyone who had a severe allergic reaction (anaphylaxis) to a flu vaccine (or to another product with a similar component) in the past.
+- The only people that should not get the vaccine are anyone who had a severe allergic reaction (anaphylaxis) to a flu vaccine (or to another product with a similar component) in the past.

-Even if you are young and healthy, it is important to get vaccinated against the flu so you can help protect others around you who may be considered vulnerable.
+- Even if you are young and healthy, it is important to get vaccinated against the flu so you can help protect others around you who may be considered vulnerable.

 -